 April Showers Bring Flowers...and Water Damage

-Heavy rains and warming temperatures in April bring about new blooms in May, but they can also cause unexpected water damage.
+Heavy rains and warm temperatures in April bring about new blooms in May, but they can also cause unexpected water damage.
 As the weather warms up leading into spring, rapidly melting snow can quickly become a flooding hazard on the roof and near the foundation of your property.
-Additionally, April is known for frequent rain storms, which can put your home or business at a higher risk for water damage.
+Additionally, April is known for frequent rainstorms, which can put your home or business at a higher risk for water damage.

 While the excitement of spring and warmer weather can sometimes distract from the essential prep needed at home or the office, delaying these steps can be costly.
 In fact, just one inch of water in a 1,000-sq ft. building can cause damages exceeding $10,000.
 Don’t let water damage dampen your excitement this spring.
 Be sure to add these steps to your spring cleaning now to help you avoid expensive repairs to your property later in the season.